Me in Less Than 60 Seconds…

 What is your background?

 I’ve always been interested in arts and crafts but struggled with focus when I was younger.
 I took GCSE 3D Design (sculpture and ceramics) and then A-Level Fine Art (where I also focused on wire sculpture, ceramics and sgraffito techniques.
 After my first year I signed up for A Level Graphic Design.
 Problem solving is something I love and graphic design was the perfect way to bring creativity and those skills together.
 I didn’t go to university straight after sixth form and put my pencils down.
 It was five years later when I saw Photoshop courses advertised in a local paper that I picked them back up again.
 I did two courses with CDS (Photoshop and Tech. in Print) and then applied to do an HND in Multimedia Arts.
 Convinced I wanted to be a Web Designer I realised as I went through the modules that I was actually more interested in image-making, moving image and graphics.
 I also completed my teaching qualification at night schooI during my second year.
 I passed my HND with Distinction and went straight on to year 2 of a BA(Hons) in Digital Arts.
 Here I experimented with a broad range of software to create film, animation, illustration and design projects.
 I concentrated on animation and illustration in my final year.
 Shortly after completing my degree I was asked to teach Graphics and Multimedia at my previous college.
 I spent four years teaching before deciding to move into the role of Art Technician when the opportunity arose.
 This enabled me to concentrate on my freelance work (both illustration and design) in a way that teaching didn’t.
 Initially this involved working in editorial and advertising as well as working within the community but over time my style developed into something that was more child friendly than edgy editorial.
+I’m currently studying an MA in Illustration at the University of Hertfordshire.

 How do you manage your time?